henrikstengaard/betterwb-package/README.md

 - Limited eye candy (but it does not compromise performance).
 - Will appear incomplete, for high end or heavily expanded Amiga systems (They are probably better with other workbench packs), that rely on visual appealing components.

-**Requirements:**

-- Any Amiga computer.
-- Kickstart rom 3.1 (May also work under 3.0).
-- AmigaOS 3.1 disk set (May also work under 3.0).
+## Requirements

-- About 10MB of storage space on a harddrive.
+BetterWB package requires Workbench 3.1 is installed on any Amiga with about 10MB free space on a harddrive.

 ## Installation